Software Template Patterns for Self-service

 action: publish:gitlab

-Step 6: Create Argo CD resources
+Step 6: Creating Argo CD Resources

-Request Argo CDÂ to create a GitOps application based on the previous source repository published in the last step:
+Argo CD creates a GitOps application based on the source repository published in the previous step:

 action: argocd:create-resources